-The cost for replacement tires have increased between 6 and 9%5 per year for the past several years.
+The cost for replacement tires have increased between 6 and 9% per year for the past several years.
 To have proven Green Technologies helping managed fleets and consumers absorb costs and get the best R.O.I. for their tires - that is our goal.
 Nitrogen tire inflation is not only a sound investment; it's sustainability factor in carbon reduction and reducing waste in our environment makes Nitrogen's use a responsible transportation solution for the 21st century.
-We've debunked nine transportation directors away from its use and have provided clarity, and a look for solutions to preserve our planet and reduce oil consumption.
+We've debunked nine Nitrogen tire inflation myths that have previously moved fleet managers and transportation directors away from its use and have provided clarity, and a strong, sensible, fact-based logic to better all of our understanding as we rapidly look for solutions to preserve our planet and reduce oil consumption.